How to Become a Recruitment Consultant with No Experience

 Top Tips for researching employers:

-- Visiting employers own websites / careers sites (like this one and our main careers site) will help give you a better feel for this business than a generic job advert they may have posted.
+- Visiting employers own websites / careers sites (like this one) will help give you a better feel for this business than a generic job advert they may have posted

 - Explore what their employees say about them on places such as Glassdoor – and how they compare to their competitors